Oregon Mass Timber Coalition

 Build Back Better Regional Challenge Badge Winner

-Coalition Lead Applicant: Port of Portland
+Coalition Lead: Port of Portland

 Coalition Overarching Narrative (applicant submitted) (PDF)